 - How do you know what you are looking for before you actually see it? [review your vision statement]

 These questions are integral in establishing a performance management system within the organization’s work culture.
-To answer the above questions showing positive results, establish the following criteria guidelines.
+To increase the likelihood of positive results, establish the following criteria guidelines.

-- A set of written criteria that delineates expectations for employees.
+- Develop a written criteria that delineates expectations for employees.
 This reflects that people initially look at performance management very formally and in a structured manner.

-- Performance management is an individual development plan.
+- Develop a performance management outline for each individual.
 It’s not an annual “sit down” but a continuum that evolves over time based on what the employee needs.
+They have a set of 2-3 benchmarks that both they and you can monitor to see how they are progressing to meeting their goals.